 Here are the broad categories of memorabilia that I sell.

-Music Magazines: I generally have numerous issues of Down Beat on hand at any given time, some from the 1940s and 1950s, and the bulk from the 1960s and 1970s.
+Music Magazines: I generally have numerous issues of Down Beat on hand, some from the 1940s and 1950s, and the bulk from the 1960s and 1970s.
 I also have a rotating stock of other magazines, such as Jazz, the magazine published by Pauline Rivelli in the 1960s, and its successors Jazz & Pop and Words & Music.
 I might have copies of Jazz Journal, Coda, Jazz Review and Metronome.
-I also have many issues of the industry trade magazine Billboard.
-I mainly sell magazines on eBay, so check there to see current offerings, or contact me directly if you’re looking for something in particular.
+I also have many more recent issues of the industry trade magazine Billboard.
+I actively sell magazines on eBay, so check there to see current offerings, or contact me directly if you’re looking for something in particular.

 Handbills, Flyers, Postcards: Posters are always popular collectibles.
-They are often emblematic of their era—think about San Francisco and those Wes Wilson posters from the late 1960s.
-But posters, especially those showing minimal use or damage, can be expensive.
-Smaller ephemera items, such as handbills, flyers and postcards, which are specific to particular events or recordings, offer a less expensive collecting alternative.
-Much of what I sell is also what I collect—jazz-related flyers and cards from New York City and Boston, and mainly from the 1960s and 1970s.
+They are often emblematic of their era—think about San Francisco and those psychedelic concert posters from the 1960s.
+But posters, especially those showing minimal wear or damage, can be expensive.
+Smaller ephemera items, such as handbills, flyers and postcards, which are specific to particular events or promotions, offer a less expensive collecting alternative.
+Much of what I sell is also what I collect—jazz-related flyers and cards from New York City and Boston, mainly from the 1960s and 1970s.
 But I’ve bought and sold things from the 1930s to the 1990s, from venues from Maine to California, for artists of many genres.
 Have a look!

-Photos: I have hundreds of press/promo 8×10 glossy black-and-white photos (and a few in color, too) dating from the 1960s through the 1980s.
-More than half are of jazz artists, and the rest come from all corners of popular entertainment: blues, comedy, soul, folk, cabaret, R&B, rock, pop, a few classical, and even a bit of comedy.
+Photos: I have hundreds of press/promo 8×10 glossy black-and-white photos (and a few in color, too) dating from the 1960s through the 1990s.
+More than half are of jazz artists, and the rest represent a broad spectrum of musical entertainment: blues, soul, folk, cabaret, R&B, rock, pop, a few classical, and even a bit of comedy.
 Are you looking for Count Basie, Roy Buchanan, Johnny Cash, Kenny Burrell, Flip Wilson, Harold Melvin & the Blue Notes, Tracy Nelson, Cannonball Adderley, or Steppenwolf?
 I might have it—and all photos are genuine and most are in excellent condition.